JeremyMcCormick/maven-test-project/README.md

 - Run the test workflow as a prerequisite for PR approval (tests must pass)
 - Add a Slack integration that pushes a message when releases are performed or PRs are merged
 - Cleanup the management of the Maven release versions within the release workflow by using functionality in [this plugin](https://www.mojohaus.org/build-helper-maven-plugin/parse-version-mojo.html)
+- Consider using Github tokens for auth instead of SSH
 - Add caching of Maven repo like:

 ```